Skip site navigation (1)Skip section navigation (2)

 BUGS

-This function is difficult to understand.
+This function is difficult to understand, and takes too many arguments.

 SEE ALSO